JeremyAnsel/XwaHooksSetup/XwaHooksSetup/zip/readme.txt

 4) It will extract the hooks into a directory named "Setup".

 5) Copy the content of the "Setup" directory in your XWA install directory.

+# Auto updater

+To use the auto update feature, extract the tool in a subdirectory of the XWA directory.